EPFLRocketTeam/ert_rag/README.md

 2. Extracts the document title.
 3. Identifies headings.
 4. Splits the document into smaller chunks.
+5. Generates an embedding for each chunk.
-5. Stores the chunks in the database.
+6. Stores the chunks in the database.
-6. Associates each chunk with its original document and URL.
+7. Associates each chunk with its original document and URL.

-The system is designed to support incremental updates.
+The system supports incremental updates.

 When a Wiki.js document changes: